Polling vs Webhooks: When to Use One Over the Other

 For native webhooks:

-- Delivery depends entirely on the upstream provider
+- Delivery depends on the provider

-- Retry behavior and guarantees vary by vendor
+- Retry behavior varies

 Consumers should assume:

-- possible duplicate deliveries
+- possible ordering issues

-- no guarantee of replay if delivery fails
+- no guaranteed replay

 Initial sync and ongoing updates

-Initial sync behavior
+Initial sync

-- Deliver data in paged webhook payloads
+- Delivers data in batches

-- only new or updated records generate events
+- Only new or updated records generate events

-- payloads may be batched (up to provider limits)
+- Payloads may be batched

 Billing and cost considerations